Coasters-Crafters/php-router/README.md

       })
   }
 ```
-the request must be the name of the function and the route must be the location (eg. route: "/page2").
-Once the function is made, you can create the post by adding this at the top of the page:
+<p>the request must be the name of the function and the route must be the location (eg. route: "/page2").
+Once the function is made, you can create the post by adding this at the top of the page:</p>
 ```
 if (isset($_POST['request'])) {
     $response = new stdClass();